lanchun/learngit/readme.txt

-Git is a vdistributed version control system.
+My Git is a vdistributed version control system.
 Git is free software distributed under the GPL.